 - My Dividend Investment Portfolio – Easily my favorite part of my financial

 - Home Value – A lot of bloggers seem to stress over home value.
 In my old place I just rounded to a number that I thought I’d sell for (I was off by less than 1%).
-I am just going to keep using my purchase price for at least the next year or two.
-No real reason to worry about it as I am not going anywhere any time soon/
+I am just going to keep using my purchase price through 2016 (like I did for 2015, 2014 and most of 2013 when I bought the place).
+No real reason to worry about it as I am not going anywhere any time soon.

 - My Mortgage – Every so often I think about putting money towards the mortgage but I always back off.

 - Law School debt – A while back I paid off the much smaller of the loans I have a while before this category makes any significant moves.